isomerpages/sp-dndas/_award/Award Dinner.md

 modern creativity, offering a unique experience that celebrates the fusion of cultures in design and innovation.</p>
 <p>This event is an opportunity to connect, engage, and celebrate the power
-of design in shaping a better future. <strong>Register now</strong> to secure your place at this special event and be part of an evening that honours both design excellence and Singapore’s vibrant multicultural spirit.</p>
+of design in shaping a better future.</p>
 <p>We look forward to having you with us for this extraordinary celebration!</p>